Cloud-Schematics/LAMP/README.md

 The following variables need to be set before you can use the template:

-* `softlayer_username` is a the infrastructure user name.
-Go to https://cloud.ibm.com/iam/users/, select your name, then verify the user name is listed in the VPN password section.
+* `softlayer_username` is the infrastructure user name.
+Go to https://cloud.ibm.com/iam/users/, select your name, then verify that the user name is listed in the VPN password section.
 * `softlayer_api_key` is a classic infrastructure API key.
 Go to https://cloud.ibm.com/iam/users/, select your name, then verify that a classic infrastructure API key is already created in the API keys section.
 If you don't have one already, go to https://cloud.ibm.com/iam/#/apikeys and create one.

 You must also set the following deployment values on the Create page.
 You can enter customized values or accept the defaults.